 - Market Participants must notify the Stakeholder Services department of their intent to complete a reserve pre-qualification test.
-All qualification criteria defined in Section 6.12.1 of this manual must be completed prior to the test request. - Stakeholder Services will coordinate with Grid Operations to schedule the test. - The Market Participant will be notified by a NYISO Stakeholder Services representative a minimum of two days prior to the test period indicating the dates that will be subject to prequalification test.

-- Test participants will be instructed to submit reserve and energy bids for specified dates and for all hours that the Resource is capable of changing energy schedules or modifying demand in real-time at the request of the NYISO. - The NYISO will conduct a random audit(s) as described in Technical Bulletin 142, Generator Performance Audit, with the exception, as described below, for testing of nonsynchronous reserves.
-Actions based on the results of the audit as a pre-qualification test described in Technical Bulletin 142, Generator Performance Audit will be replaced with actions as defined in this section. - The NYISO will select providers that are qualifying non-synchronous reserve by randomly scheduling the resource within the first 14 days after notifying Stakeholder Services that they would like to perform a test.
-The participant must be scheduled to provide the service in order for Operations to schedule the unit for energy or demand response. - Actions in the event of a failed pre-qualification audit (test) - 1.
+All qualification criteria defined in Section 6.12.1 of this manual must be completed prior to the test request.
+Aggregators are not required to provide this notice the NYISO's Aggregation System software will inform the appropriate NYISO personnel to schedule and conduct the verification test during the first month of operation. - Stakeholder Services will coordinate with Grid Operations to schedule the test. - The Market Participant will be notified by a NYISO Stakeholder Services representative a minimum of two days prior to the test period indicating the dates that will be subject to prequalification/verification test. - Test participants will be instructed to submit reserve and energy bids for specified dates and for all hours that the Resource is capable of changing energy schedules or modifying demand in real-time at the request of the NYISO. - The NYISO will conduct a random audit(s) as described in Technical Bulletin 142, Generator Performance Audit, with the exception, as described below, for testing of nonsynchronous reserves.
+Actions based on the results of the audit as a pre-qualification/verification test described in Technical Bulletin 142, Generator Performance Audit will be replaced with actions as defined in this section. - The NYISO will select providers that are qualifying non-synchronous reserve by randomly scheduling the resource within the first 14 days after notifying Stakeholder Services that they would like to perform a test.
+The participant must be scheduled to provide the service in order for Operations to schedule the unit for energy or demand response. - Actions in the event of a failed pre-qualification/verification audit (test) - 1.
 NYISO Grid Operations will complete all standard audit documentation - 2.
 NYISO Grid Operations will inform NYISO Stakeholder Services and NYISO MMA of the results of the audit (test) - 3.
 NYISO Stakeholder Services will notify the customer indicating the results of the test.
 If the test participant fails the test, NYISO Stakeholder Services will remove all reserve bidding privileges. - 4.
-Prior to requesting a re-test the test participant must provide an explanation to NYISO MMA describing the cause of the failed prequalification test.
-Documentation should be sent to; Reference\Price\Update@NYISO.com
+Prior to requesting a re-test the test participant must provide an explanation to NYISO MMA describing the cause of the failed prequalification/verification test.
+Documentation should be sent to;

+Reference Price Update@NYISO.com